 - 150 - ft

 Introduced in 2016, the DJI Mavic Pro redefined portability for consumer drones.
 The folding design made for a drone that could safely slide into a backpack...

 - 4K - 30 FPS

 - 4.3 - MILES

-There are a few drones that have paved the ways for all others on the market, machines that many people know what they are at a glance or are what people think of when they think of the word “drone.”
+There are a few drones that have paved the way for all others on the market, machines that many people identify at a glance, or are what people think of when they think of the word “drone.”
 We believe the DJI Phantom line is perhaps the most iconic drone around, but it is hard to ignore the presence of the Inspire, the multitude of props on the Typhoon and the extremely popular folding design of the Mavic Pro.
 Of course, nano drones have a home as well, the same as passenger drones will be on this list eventually.